Marshmallow: History

 Whether used for candy or medicine, the manufacture of marshmallows was limited to a small scale.
 In the early to mid-19th century, the marshmallow had made its way to France, where confectioners augmented the plant's traditional medicinal value.
 Owners of small confectionery stores would whip the sap from the mallow root into a fluffy candy mold.
 This candy, called Pâte de Guimauve, was a spongy-soft dessert made from whipping dried marshmallow roots with sugar, water, and egg whites.
 It was sold in bar form as a lozenge.
 Drying and preparation of the marshmallow took one to two days before the final product was produced.
 In the late 19th century, candy makers started looking for a new process and discovered the starch mogul system, in which trays of modified corn starch had a mold firmly pushed down in them to create cavities within the starch.
 The cavities were then filled with the whipped marshmallow sap mixture and allowed to cool or harden.
 At the same time, candy makers began to replace the mallow root with gelatin, which created a stable form of marshmallow.

 By the early 20th century, thanks to the starch mogul system, marshmallows were available for mass consumption.
 In the United States, they were sold in tins as penny candy and used in a variety of food recipes like banana fluff, lime mallow sponge, and tutti frutti.
 In 1956, Alex Doumak patented the extrusion process that involved running marshmallow ingredients through tubes.
 The tubes created a long rope of marshmallow mixture and were then set out to cool.
 The ingredients were then cut into equal pieces and packaged.

-Modern marshmallow manufacturing is highly automated and has been since the early 1950s when the extrusion process was first developed.
+Modern marshmallow manufacturing is highly automated and has been since the early 1950s, when the extrusion process was first developed.
 Numerous improvements and advancements allow for the production of thousands of pounds of marshmallow a day.
 Today, the marshmallow typically consists of four ingredients: sugar, water, air, and a whipping agent.

 Ingredients

 Marshmallows consist of four ingredients: sugar, water, air, and a whipping agent/aerator (usually a protein).
-The type of sugar and whipping agent varies depending on the desired characteristics.
+The types of sugar and whipping agent vary depending on the desired characteristics.
 Each ingredient plays a specific role in the final product.

-The marshmallow is a foam, consisting of an aqueous continuous phase and a gaseous dispersed phase (in other words, a liquid with gas bubbles spread throughout).
-In addition to being a foam, this also makes marshmallows an "aerated" confection because it is made up of 50% air.
+The marshmallow is a foam, consisting of an aqueous continuous phase and a gaseous dispersed phase; in other words, a liquid with gas bubbles spread throughout.
+Marshmallows are an "aerated" confection because the material is made up of 50% air.
 The goal of an aerated confection like a marshmallow is to incorporate gas into a sugar mixture and stabilize the aerated product before the gas can escape.
-When the gas is introduced into the system, tiny air bubbles are created.
-This is what contributes to the unique textural properties and mouth-feel of this product.